 Can I Give My Dog Orajel?
 Answer: As Needed

-This gets into the dog’s bloodstream and starts to affect the organs.
-It could cause serious illnesses like sepsis of the blood and heart problems.
+Some dental issues could cause serious illnesses like sepsis of the blood and heart problems.
 Older dogs are at a higher risk of developing such ailments.

 Dogs’ mouths don’t have the best smell, but if it seems worse than normal, then you should get a check-up done.
 One of the symptoms of looming problems is bad breath or halitosis.
-Other things to watch out for are difficulty in eating, inflammation of the gums, and excessive drooling.
-It helps to be vigilant about your dog’s dental situation, this way Orajel use becomes unlikely to be required.
+Other things to watch out for are difficulty eating, inflammation of the gums and excessive drooling.
+It really helps to be vigilant about your dog’s dental situation, this way Orajel use becomes unlikely to be required.